Acting

 Modules

-The module aims to deepen student’s awareness of vocal and physical practice.
+Building on the first year Voice module, this module aims to deepen your awareness of vocal and physical practice.
 You will continue to develop a healthy, free and flexible voice, and deepen your awareness of your own apparatus, exploring vocal physiology, alignment, breath support, centring, pitch and placement.
-Students will further extend their ability to respond to various more complex and demanding texts, exploring the use of rhetoric, sentence structure, and the use of both poetic and epic language.
-Students will explore the demands of differing roles and characters, texts, exploring the relationship between breath and language, including contemporary and rhetorical speeches and monologues, and continue their work on accents and received pronunciation.
-Students will also be expected to keep a reflective journal throughout both semesters.
-At the end of the module, they will be expected to submit a short piece of writing that summarises their personal development throughout each semester.
+You will further extend your ability to respond to various more complex and demanding texts, exploring the use of rhetoric, sentence structure, and the use of both poetic and epic language.

-This module will introduce students to Contemporary Devised Performance, developing an area of acting that includes immersive and digital performance.
-It will consider the ways in which a range of performance companies in the UK and beyond have extended the parameters of acting in performance through making site-based work which attempts to immerse the spectator in the performance, and which draws on other artistic practice such as installation art as well as exploring the opportunities that working with digital technologies can bring.
+This module introduces students to Contemporary Devised Performance, developing an area of acting that includes immersive and digital performance.
+It considers the ways in which a range of performance companies in the UK and beyond have extended the parameters of acting in performance through making site-based work which attempts to immerse the spectator in the performance, and which draws on other artistic practice such as installation art as well as considering the opportunities that working with digital technologies can bring.
+Students may devise around established texts or create their own work across the two semesters.
+Assessment is via performance and a portfolio.

 Modules

-This module prepares students for the demands of a career in a variety of media such as Theatre, Film, Television, Radio/Audio.
-It introduces students to the essential elements of working as a freelance professional and enables students to prepare for workshops and auditions across these media.
-It explores the needs of potential employers, casting directors and agents, and prepares you for work in recorded media (studio/location work).
-The module also assists students in planning and preparing for future employment and self-promotion.
+This module prepares students for the demands of a career in a variety of media such as theatre, film, TV and radio/audio and offers the opportunity to develop a ‘scratch’ company show that students can potentially take to festivals beyond their time at university.
+The module introduces essential elements of working as a freelance professional enabling students to prepare for workshops and auditions across these media.
+It explores the needs of potential employers, casting-directors and agents, in preparation for work in recorded media.

-Students will work, with a Director/Directors, on two plays for this final year performance project intended for a public audience, taking (as far as possible) a larger role in one production and a smaller role in the other.
+Students will work, with a Director or Directors and will develop a performance intended for public audiences, for this final year project.
 This module is designed to enable students to work, as closely as possible, in a manner commensurate with professional employment in the theatre industry.
-Students will work as collaborators in the rehearsal and production process in ways designed to enable them to synthesise and demonstrate the full range of practice-research, performance and evaluative practices studied/practised throughout their 3 years of study, in 2 full-length, fully realised theatre productions.
+Students will work as collaborators in the rehearsal and production process in ways designed to enable them to synthesise and demonstrate the full range of practice-research, performance and evaluative practices studied/practised throughout their three years of study.

 Entry requirements